Banana Chia Pudding

 The proper chia seed to liquid ratio is 1:4.
 To get the best consistency, combine 1 tablespoon of chia seeds for every 4 tablespoons of liquid.

 Sometimes, but not always.
 Chia seeds themselves are very Keto friendly, but many chia pudding recipes are made with added sugars and fruits high in carbohydrates.
-Look for chia pudding recipes that use berries, full fat milks, and are unsweetened or sweetened with Keto friendly sweeteners (like my blueberry chia pudding recipe!).
-This banana chia pudding would NOT Keto friendly because bananas and maple syrup are both high in carbohydrates.
+Look for chia pudding recipes that use berries, full fat milks, and are unsweetened or sweetened with Keto friendly sweeteners.
+This banana chia pudding is NOT Keto friendly because bananas and maple syrup are both high in carbohydrates.

 Ingredients

-- 1 cup almond milk or any other milk of choice
+- 1 cup almond milk or other milk of choice

-- 1/4 cup maple syrup or substitute agave or honey if you prefer
+- ¼ cup maple syrup or agave or honey

 - 2 bananas